"Without doubt the authentic type of these figures exists in the mind of God the

 as cells.
 One such compound appears undistorted (in green) at the centre of this model.

-This has to be because its dual has the Compound of ten tetrahedra as a vertex polyhedron.
+This has to be because its dual has the Compound of ten tetrahedra as a vertex figure.

 As mentioned above, the edge arrangement results from connecting each vertex of the